tommaisey/loon/README.md

 test.add('my second snapshot test', function()
-    -- compares the stored file contents to whatever your function writes to io.output() snapshot.output(a name that describes the test', function() io.output():write('this will be in the snapshots')
+    -- compares the stored file contents to whatever your function writes to io.output() snapshot.output('a name that describes the test', function() io.output():write('this will be in the snapshots')
         io:write('so will this: io.write("x") is equivalent to io.output():write("x")')
         print('so will this: print() also uses io.output()')